-Why is the impact of Kidney Cancer important to Albertans?
+Why is the impact of Kidney Cancer important to people in alberta?

 - Kidney cancer is much more common in men than in women.
-In fact, about 2 out of 3 people who develop kidney cancer are men.
+In fact, about 2 out of 3 people who develop kidney cancer are men.1

-- The risk of getting Kidney cancer begins to rise at about age 30 for both men and women.
-The rate rises more quickly for men and then levels off at age 80.
-The rate levels off in women at about age 70.
+- The risk of getting kidney cancer begins to rise at about age 30 for both men and women.1

 What can I do?

-Experts in Alberta agree that we can prevent about 34 out of 100 cases of kidney cancer.2 Here’s how:
+Experts agree that together, we can prevent about 35 out of every 100 cases of kidney cancer in Alberta.2 Here’s how:

-Being overweight is linked to about 17% of new cases.
-The World Cancer Research Fund and American Institute for Cancer Research (WCRF/AICR) recommend adults stay at a healthy body weight3 and keep their body mass index (BMI) in the normal range.
+Excess weight is linked to about 13% of new kidney cancer cases in Alberta.5 Not being active enough is linked to about 8% of new kidney cancer cases in Alberta.6 The World Cancer Research Fund and American Institute for Cancer Research (WCRF/AICR) recommend adults stay at a healthy body weight3 and keep their body mass index (BMI) in the normal range.
 Use our BMI Tool to find the healthy weight range for you.